Numerical approximation of SDEs with fractional noise and distributional drift: Convergence of the tamed Euler scheme

+The proof of Theorem \ref{thmmain-SDE}$(a)$ follows from a careful application of the general regularisation property of the discrete-time fBm stated in Proposition~\ref{propbound-Khn}.
+The precise result is stated and proven in Section~\ref{subsecreg-schema}, see Corollary~\ref{corbound-Khn}.

 In order to prove Theorem \ref{thmmain-SDE}$(b)$ and $(c)$, we will provide bounds on the quantities that appear in the right-hand side of \eqref{eqerror-first-bound-SDE}.
-The bound on $E^{1,h,n}$ is stated and proven in Section~\ref{secstochastic-sewing}, see Corollary~\ref{corbound-E1-SDE} for the sub-critical case, and in Proposition~\ref{propbound-E1-SDE-critic} for the limit case.
-The bound on $E^{2,h,n}$ is proven in Corollary~\ref{cornewbound-E2} for both cases.
-We now prove the bounds on $K-K^n$ in both cases.
+Let us start with the bounds on $K-K^k$ in both sub-critical and limit cases.

-\paragraph{Bound on $K-K^n$.}
+\paragraph{Bound on $K-K^k$.}

-Let $k,n\in \N$.
+Let $j,k\in \N$.

-First, in the case $\gamma-d/p>1-1/(2H)$, we apply Proposition \ref{propregfBm}$(a)$ with $f=b^{k}-b^n$, $\tau=1/2+H$, $\beta=\gamma-1$ and $\psi=X-B$.
+First, in the case $\gamma \in( 1-\frac{1}{2H},0)$, we apply Proposition \ref{propregfBm}$(a)$ with $f=b^{j}-b^k$, $\tau=1/2+H$, $\beta=\gamma-1$ and $\psi=X-B$.
 Using $[X-B]_{\mathcal{C}^{1/2+H}_{[0,1]} L^m} < \infty$, it comes that for any $(s,t) \in \Delta_{S,T}$,

-Hence $(K^{k}_t-K_s^{k})_{k \in \mathbb{N}}$ is a Cauchy sequence in $L^m(\Omega)$ and therefore it converges.
-We also know by definition of $X$ that $K^{k}_t-K_s^{k}$ converges in probability to $K_t-K_s$.
-Thus $K^{k}_t-K_s^{k}$ converges in $L^m$ to $K_t-K_s$.
-Now by the convergence of $b^{k}$ to $b$ in $\mathcal{B}_p^{\gamma-1}$, we get
+Hence $(K^{j}_t-K_s^{j})_{j \in \mathbb{N}}$ is a Cauchy sequence in $L^m(\Omega)$ and therefore it converges.
+We also know by definition of $X$ that $K^{j}_t-K_s^{j}$ converges in probability to $K_t-K_s$.
+Thus $K^{j}_t-K_s^{j}$ converges in $L^m$ to $K_t-K_s$.
+Now by the convergence of $b^{j}$ to $b$ in $\mathcal{B}_\infty^{\gamma-1}$, we get

-Dividing by $(t-s)^{\frac{1}{2}}$ and taking the supremum over $(s,t)$ in $\Delta_{S,T}$ (recall that $\frac{1}{2} + H(\gamma-1-d/p) \ge 0$), we get that
+Dividing by $(t-s)^{\frac{1}{2}}$ and taking the supremum over $(s,t)$ in $\Delta_{S,T}$ (recall that $\frac{1}{2} + H(\gamma-1) \ge 0$), we get that

-Now in the limit case, i.e. with $\gamma-d/p=1-1/(2H)$ and $p<+\infty$, we will apply Proposition \ref{propregfBm}$(b)$ with $f=b^{k}-b^n$, $\beta=\gamma-1$ and $\psi=X-B$.
-Since $(b^n)$ converges to $b$ in $\mathcal{B}^{\gamma-}_{p}$, there is $ \|b^k-b^n\|_{\mathcal{B}^\gamma_{p} }\leq 2 \|b\|_{\mathcal{B}^\gamma_{p}} \vee 1$, and therefore
+Now in the limit case, \emph{i.e.} with $b \in \mathcal{B}_p^{\tilde\gamma}$, $\tilde\gamma-d/p=1-1/(2H)$ and $p \in [m,+\infty)$, we will apply Proposition \ref{propregfBm}$(b)$ with $f=b^{j}-b^k$, $\beta=\tilde\gamma-1$ and $\psi=X-B$.
+Since $(b^j)$ converges to $b$ in $\mathcal{B}^{\tilde\gamma-}_{p}$, there is $ \|b^j-b^k\|_{\mathcal{B}^{\tilde\gamma}_{p} }\leq 2 \|b\|_{\mathcal{B}^{\tilde\gamma}_{p}} \vee 1$, and therefore

 Besides, $[X-B]_{\mathcal{C}^{1/2+H}_{[0,1]} L^m} <\infty$, hence for any $(s,t) \in \Delta_{S,T}$, Proposition \ref{propregfBm}$(b)$ reads

 As in the sub-critical case, we deduce that